vinsonchuong/puppet-strings/actions/open-electron/README.md

 one that contains a `package.json`.
 Many Electron projects have compilation tooling that outputs the final JavaScript code into a `dist` directory.
 In any case, `openElectron` can take any path that the `electron` CLI tool can take.

+Additional CLI flags can be passed to `electron`, enabling usecases like loading `@babel/register`.

 Electron behaves very much like an ordinary Chrome browser, with each [`BrowserWindow`](https://electronjs.org/docs/api/browser-window) behaving like